-To investigate the relationship between equatorial waves and AEWs, linear regression techniques similar to those developed in Yang et al. (2007a, b) are used to regress the horizontal winds of the westward-moving equatorial waves onto vorticity centres tracked at

-600 hPa across West Africa and the tropical North Atlantic.
-The regression is based on considering the horizontal fields in a frame where the longitude coordinate is expressed relative to the position of each positive vorticity centre tracked through a region.
-More specifically, in the regression the independent variable is the value of the tracked vorticity at the location of the maximum falling anywhere within a specified region (e.g., 7.5°W-7.5°E and 5°N-15°N as shown in Fig.2a).
+To investigate the relationship between equatorial waves and AEWs, linear regression techniques similar to those developed in Yang et al. (2007a,b) are used to regress the horizontal winds of the westward-moving equatorial waves onto vorticity centers tracked at 600 hPa across West Africa and the tropical North Atlantic.
+The regression is based on considering the horizontal fields in a frame where the longitude coordinate is expressed relative to the position of each positive vorticity center tracked through a region.
+More specifically, in the regression the independent variable is the value of the tracked vorticity at the location of the maximum falling anywhere within a specified region (e.g., 5°-15°N, 7.5°W-7.5°E and as shown in Fig. 2a).
 The horizontal wind fields (westward-filtered components or the projected equatorial waves) are the dependent variables.
-The wind fields at each latitude and at each level are regressed onto the positive vorticity centres in a given longitude sector.
-The regression yields a separate regression equation for each grid point (in the feature-relative frame).
+The wind fields at each latitude and at each level are regressed onto the positive vorticity centers in a given longitude sector.
+The regression yields a separate regression equation for each grid point (in the featurerelative frame).
 The linear dependence of the wind fields can then be mapped by applying the regression equation for each grid point.
 The regression can also be performed by applying a lag to the dependent variables (wind fields) relative to the independent variable (central vorticity) to investigate the time evolution of waves and their zonal propagation.
-The regression is performed over all 32 June-September (JJAS) seasons concatenated to obtain the climatology of the wave behaviour in Section 5.
-It is also performed over 6 strong and 6 weak AEW seasons for strong and weak AEW cases, to examine their differences in Section 6.
-The student T-test is used to test the statistical significance for regression coefficients and difference fields between strong and weak AEW years.
-The significance level of 95% is used in all relevant figures.
+The regression is performed over all 32 June-September (JJAS) seasons concatenated to obtain the climatology of the wave behavior in section 5.
+It is also performed over six strong and six weak AEW seasons for strong and weak AEW cases, to examine their differences in section 6.
+The Student's t test is used to test the statistical significance for regression coefficients and difference fields between